GTBitsOfGood/jennifer-anns-group/src/utils/backend.md

 - `createGame` which creates a game along with its associated themes and tags IDs
 - `deleteGame` which deletes a game and its associated WebGL build if it exists (check if `webGLBuild` is true)
 - `editGame` which updates the game's information and associated themes and tags IDs if the themes and tags were modified
-- `getAllGames` which returns all games
+- `getSelectedGames` which returns all games matching the given filters
+  - this action is quite complex (and may require refactoring if future modifications are needed)
 - `getGameById` which returns a game given an ID

 ### TagAction